Top 11 cybersecurity frameworks in 2024

 • Creating priorities to protect DoD information

-• Building better cooperation between organizations and the DoD as cyber threats evolve
+• Building better cooperation between organizations and the DoD as cyberthreats evolve

 Country-specific cybersecurity frameworks